-Lecture days happen occasionally.
+Some days I may spend the whole class period lecturing about a current topic, and there is no test that day.
 I review material that was assigned from the text book and do what I can to make it clear and interesting.
 These can take up most of the class hour, and happen more often at the start of the course than they do later on.